An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Methods

 \subsection{$J$ and $H$ peak magnitudes}

 Besides the NIR peak magnitudes from template fitting, following D18, we estimate $J$ and $H$ peak magnitudes through simple interpolation of their light-curves.
-In this way, we can independently get these values without relying on a particular fitting model or light-curve template, which include corrections for SN light-curve shape and color.
+In this way, we can independently get these values without relying on a particular light-curve template, which include corrections for SN light-curve shape and color.

-We interpolate $J$ and $H$ light curves individually by using SNooPy internal routines that rely on either Gaussian Processes (GP) using the {\tt scikit-learn} package \citep{scikit-learn} with a constant and a Mat\'ern kernel or spline fits using {\sc FITPACK} \citep{1993csfw.book.....D}\footnote{In this work we use version 2.5.3 of SNooPy, which is written in python 3.
+We interpolate $J$ and $H$ light curves individually by using SNooPy internal routines that rely on either Gaussian Processes (GP) using the {\tt scikit-learn} package \citep{scikit-learn} with a constant plus a Mat\'ern kernel or spline fits using {\sc FITPACK} \citep{1993csfw.book.....D}\footnote{In this work we use version 2.5.3 of SNooPy, which is written in python 3.
 Previous versions based on python 2 used {\sc pymc} for GP interpolation, but it was replaced in newer versions of SNooPy since it was not compatible with python 3.}.
-For the GP interpolation we set the time-scale over which the function varies at 10 days, the amplitude of typical function variations as the standard deviation of the photometric points in magnitudes in each light-curve, and a third order degree of differentiability.
-For a few objects the GP is less reliable than a simple spline interpolation, and in our baseline calculation of $H_0$ we choose the fit that provides the lower $\chi^2$ between data and fit in the time range ($-$10,+20) days.
-Our best light-curve fits are shown in Appendix \ref{app:lcfits} for both the calibrator and the Hubble-flow samples.
+For the GP interpolation we set the time-scale over which the function varies at 10 days, the amplitude of typical function variations as the standard deviation of the photometric points in magnitudes in each light-curve, and a smoothness of $\nu=3.5$.
+For some objects\footnote{32(56)\% in J(H) for the calibration sample, and 16(30)\% in J(H) for the Hubble flow sample.} the GP is less reliable than a simple spline interpolation, and in our baseline calculation of $H_0$ we choose the fit that provides the lower $\chi^2$ between data and fit in the time range ($-$10,+20) days.
+Our best light-curve fits are shown in Appendix \ref{app:lcfits} for both the calibrator and the Hubble-flow samples, where GP fits are shown in solid lines and splines in dashed lines.

-We obtain the peak magnitude in the $X$ band $m_X$ and its uncertainty $\sigma_{m_X}$ from the interpolated light-curves, which are then corrected for Milky Way reddening using maps of \cite{2011ApJ...737..103S} and a \cite{1999PASP..111...63F} extinction law with $R_V=3.1$, equivalent to $R_J=0.86$ and $R_H=0.53$, and K-corrected using \cite{2007ApJ...663.1187H} SN~Ia spectral energy distribution models.
+We obtain the peak magnitude in the $X$ band $m_X$ and its uncertainty $\sigma_{m_X}$ from the interpolated light-curves, which are then corrected for Milky Way reddening using maps of \cite{2011ApJ...737..103S} and a \cite{1999PASP..111...63F} extinction law with $R_V=3.1$, equivalent to $R_J=0.86$ and $R_H=0.53$, and K-corrected using the SN Ia spectral energy distribution models from \cite{2007ApJ...663.1187H}, following the same procedure as in the SNooPy fits.
 The corrected peak magnitudes, the extinction and K-corrections terms are presented in Table \ref{tab:calibrators} for the calibrator sample and in Table \ref{tab:hubbleflow} for the Hubble-flow sample.